AntonioVispi/Fancy_Augmentation_for_Classification/README.md

 plt.imshow(matrix)
 plt.show()
 ```
-This is an example of the result with a net trained with the procedure described up to now:
+This is an example of confusion matrix obtained from the procedure described up to now:

 ![conf_matrix](https://user-images.githubusercontent.com/102518682/204387381-a1e8b058-4df7-4844-bd08-b5a0b3e48fcb.png)